helhum/typo3-crontab/README.md

 ## Disclaimer

-This package is made with the intention to at some point maybe replace the current functionality of TYPO3 scheduler extension.
+This package is made with the intention to, at some point, replace the current functionality of TYPO3 scheduler extension.
-It is in early development stage, which means that not all features (especially UI wise) are implemented yet, but the implemented functionality is know to work reliably.
+It is in early development stage, which means that not all features (especially UI wise) are implemented yet, but the implemented functionality is known to work reliably.
-Currently this package does not work in Windows environments, as no POSIX functions (`posix_getpgid`) are available, which are required to check whether the processes are actually running.
+This package currently does not work in Windows environments, as no POSIX functions (`posix_getpgid`) are available, which are required to check whether the processes are actually running.

 ## Key features
-* Tasks are configured via configuration, thus are deployable as code
+* Tasks are configured via configuration, thus are deployable as code.
-* Besides regular Scheduler tasks, any TYPO3 Console command and any shell script can be added as task
+* In addition to regular Scheduler tasks, any TYPO3 Console command and any shell script can be added as task.
-* Whether a task is show as running in the UI, always reflects the real state of the process.
+* Whether a task is shown as running in the UI, always reflects the real state of the process.
 No more marking tasks not running in case they crash with an error.
 * Stopping a task via the UI actually stops the process, instead of just marking it as not running.
-* The crontab command (`crontab:run`) to execute the scheduled tasks can optionally be a long running process, constantly looking for tasks to be executed (the option `--timeout`) and allows parallel execution of of different due tasks (the option `--forks`)
+* The crontab command (`crontab:run`) to execute the scheduled tasks can optionally be a long running process, constantly looking for tasks to be executed (the option `--timeout`) and allows parallel execution of of different due tasks (the option `--forks`).
 * Tasks can be configured to be re-scheduled for immediate execution in case they failed.

 ## Installation